 We have found that many of the same principles that apply in organizations regarding change, balance, leadership, team/group development, optimum performance, and accountability also apply to family dynamics.
-I have learned to effectively utilize a model based on these principles with families in transition.
-Consider the benefits of these concepts for supporting a loved one suffering a loss, facing a life-threatening disease or dealing with age-related decline.
+We have learned to effectively utilize a model based on these principles with families in transition.
+There are countless benefits for supporting a loved one suffering a loss, facing a life-threatening disease or dealing with age-related decline.

 Aligning a family in a common goal, resolving conflict arising from family of origin patterns, modeling effective and compassionate behavior based on mutual respect all bring families closer.
 When supporting a loved one who has suffered a loss, is facing a life-threatening illness or age-related decline, he or she will feel valued, loved and respected even as they encounter health-related challenges.

 What you can expect from a Family Consulting package

 We will meet with the person who has requested our services to identify your current situation and your desired goals.
 At this initial meeting, we determine what family members will be involved in the support and/or care of an aging or ill family member requiring some degree of assistance.
 This meeting is intended to give you an opportunity to ask questions regarding our services and how your needs will be addressed.
 If you decide we are the right fit for you and your family, we will move on to developing a program specifically for you and your family’s needs.

 We then meet with each person who will be involved in the support or care to identify what each individual family member wants, what they have to contribute and what challenges may get in the way.
 If the aging or ill person is capable, s/he is also interviewed and her/his desires are identified.
 These interviews can be done in person or remotely.